betteriot/betteriot-form/ux/README.md

 ### Do you make sure to inform your users about substantial firmware upgrades?
 Ideally you keep a publicly available auditable trail of firmware revisions on a blog, RSS feed or other.

 * Yes
 * Not yet
+* Decided against
+* Not sure

+### Do you allow users to access their collected data, free of charge?
+Part of the compliance with the European Commission’s 2018 General Data Protection Act makes you liable for a fine if you don’t do this for your European customers.
+Ideally you would offer your customers a link explaining to them how to export collected data, and you will include this in your terms and conditions.

+* Yes
+* Not yet
+* Decided against
+* Not sure

+### Do you make it clear to your users how data that is collected is used?
+Part of the compliance with the European Commission’s 2018 General Data Protection Act makes you liable for a fine if you don’t do this for your European customers.
+Ideally you offer details on a dedicated privacy policy.

+* Yes
+* Not yet
+* Decided against
+* Not sure

+### Do you allow users to delete their collected data?
+Part of the compliance with the European Commission’s 2018 General Data Protection Act makes you liable for a fine if you don’t do this for your European customers.
+Ideally you offer details on how to do this on a link on your website.

+* Yes
+* Not yet
+* Decided against
+* Not sure

+### Do you allow your users to migrate their collected data to another backend?
+Part of the compliance with the European Commission’s 2018 General Data Protection Act makes you liable for a fine if you don’t do this for your European customers.
+Ideally you offer details on how to do this on a link on your website.

+* Yes
+* Not yet
+* Decided against
+* Not sure

+### Do you allow your users to easily opt-out of direct marketing based on their collected data?
+Part of the compliance with the European Commission’s 2018 General Data Protection Act makes you liable for a fine if you don’t do this for your European customers.
+Ideally you offer details on how to do this on a link on your website.

+* Yes
+* Not yet
+* Decided against
+* Not sure

+### Do you allow users to restrict the use of their collected data?
+Part of the compliance with the European Commission’s 2018 General Data Protection Act makes you liable for a fine if you don’t do this for your European customers.
+Ideally you offer details on how to do this on a link on your website.

+* Yes
+* Not yet
+* Decided against
+* Not sure

+### Do you allow users to update their collected data?
+Part of the compliance with the European Commission’s 2018 General Data Protection Act makes you liable for a fine if you don’t do this for your European customers.
+Ideally you offer details on how to do this on a link on your website.

+* Yes
+* Not yet
+* Decided against
+* Not sure

+### Do you allow users to stop automated decisions being made about them through their collected data especially if there are personal, legal or significant consequences?
+Ideally you have a link on your website to help a user stop automated decisions and get a customer support representative (not an automated process) to re-evaluate the decision.

+* Yes
+* Not yet